mr-05072023/scripts/checker/README.md

 			--[ lk ] Shortened display in case of leaks.

-You can take more info if run script with --[ help ] option.
+You can take more info if run script with:

+			--[ help ] option.